 |Rolling admissions: after November 15||Applications will be reviewed on a case-by-case basis, pending availability.|

 (International Students applying for summer 1 must submit an application by March 1st.
 Summer 2 applicants must submit an application by April 1st.)

 |Rolling admissions: after April 1||Applications will be reviewed on a case-by-case basis, pending availability.|

 The Woods College M.S. in Sports Administration does not require the GRE or GMAT for admission.
 If you believe your scores would enhance your application, please feel free to submit them.
 Our GRE reporting code is 7534 and our GMAT reporting code is 44X-HX-07.

 For all non-native English speakers the TOEFL (reporting code 3276) or IELTS (if applicable) is required.
-Please view the international page for required test scores.
+Please view the International Students page for required test scores.
 If your undergraduate degree was conducted in English, you may be eligible for a TOEFL waiver.
 Please contact Woods College Admissions if you believe you qualify for a waiver.

 Unofficial transcripts may be uploaded to your online application form for purposes of application review.
 However, official transcripts must also be submitted upon acceptance/matriculation.
 Both undergraduate and graduate transcripts are required if applicable.